 In the context of the upcoming Multiannual Financial Framework, BPIE presents 5 principles for the better allocation of funds and their accessibility to the cities and local communities which are closer to citizens and their local markets.

-The upcoming MFF will be the first one after a series of crucial political agreements regarding the European Union’s (EU) future climate change and energy policy.
-In this discussion paper, BPIE calls for the need to operationalize the transition to a clean and sustainable future for Europe and argues that buildings, despite of being critical in reducing energy dependency, are not yet acknowledged as an essential infrastructure.
+The upcoming MFF will be the first one after a series of crucial political agreements regarding the European Union’s future climate change and energy policy.
+In this discussion paper, BPIE calls for the need to operationalize the transition to a clean and sustainable future for Europe and argues that buildings, despite being critical in reducing energy dependency, are not yet acknowledged as an essential infrastructure.
 Also, funds for renovation are not earn-marketed and allocated accordingly.

 Consequently, BPIE presents 5 principles to deliver the EU climate priorities (including building renovation):

 - Eligibility and conditionality consistent with the Paris agreement for all funds